shawnsong/kubernetes-handbook/wrap-up/setup-services.md

 The recommended place for user generated systemd files is `/etc/systemd/system/` folder.
 All systemd files in this tutorial will be placed inside this folder.

 ### Create `systemd` for etcd
-There are many arguments need to be passed in when etcd is started.
+There are many arguments need to be passed in during etcd bootstrap.
 To keep the `systemd` file short and clean, it is better to store the environment configurations at a seperate place.
-There are two ways to setup the configurations.
-The first way is to use Linux environment variables.
-All variable names start with `ETCD_`, then the variable names with dashes replaced with underscores.
-For example, environment variable of `--name` is `ETCD_NAME`.
-The name of `--listen-client-urls` is `ETCD_LISTEN_CLIENT_URLS` etc. The second way to store the parameters is to use a seperate file.
-In this tutorial, we are going to use files to store start up parameters for all Kubernetes cluster components.
+There are two ways to store the configurations.
+The first way is to use system environment variables.
+There is a easy-to-remember naming convention for etcd environment variables.
+The variable names start with `ETCD_`, followed by variable names with dashes replaced with underscores.
+For example, the variable name of `--name` is `ETCD_NAME`; the variable name of `--listen-client-urls` is `ETCD_LISTEN_CLIENT_URLS` and etc. The second way to store the parameters is to store them in a seperate file and pass the file to `systemd`.
+In this tutorial, we are going to use files to store bootstrap arguments for all Kubernetes cluster components.

 Create etcd environment file `etcd` in `/usr/k8s/bin/env`.
-Please refer [etcd](environment/etcd) as an example.
+Please refer [etcd](../environment/etcd) as an example.

 Create the etcd systemd file `etcd.service` in `/etc/systemd/system/` with below content: